Yukstarlight/ParticleShield/README.md

-# ParticleShield — The World's Strongest Open-Source Free Minecraft Firewall (Re-published)
+# ParticleShield — The World's Strongest Open-Source Free Minecraft Firewall
 ---

 ## What is ParticleShield?